 Can you talk a bit about the process of building your personal brand, what struggles you maybe faced, and how you grew your impressive online social presence (strategies)?

-Building a personal brand takes an incredible amount of time, energy and effort.
-Expect to juggle long hours working as a makeup artist with blogging, working on social media channels and building your online profile.
+Building a personal brand takes an incredible amount of time, energy, and effort.
+Expect to juggle long hours working as a makeup artist with blogging, working on social media channels, and building your online profile.
 Your social identity as a makeup artist needs to be dynamic and active.
 Initially, I was blogging every day, sometimes two to three posts a day.
 Now, I blog about once a week while I expand my business in Sydney.

 One of my biggest struggles was finding the right business flow that worked for me.
-When starting out, I was saying yes to every job offered to me, and looking back I realised sometimes I under-valued or under-sold my own skills.
+When starting out, I was saying yes to every job offered to me, and looking back I realized sometimes I under-valued or under-sold my own skills.
 I was also working very long hours without giving myself much holiday or rest time.
 It took those initial mistakes to learn that working hard is one thing, and over-working is another.
 After all, even the most prominent entrepreneurs and sports champions take time out for rest and recovery!

 What is one piece of advice you would give to any aspiring makeup artist?

 In today’s competitive environment, simply having the ability to apply makeup is not enough to make it.
-You need to be business-savvy, create your unique online identity and brand, market yourself and your talents, network and reach out to gain new and exciting opportunities.
+You need to be business-savvy, create your unique online identity and brand, market yourself and your talents, network, and reach out to gain new and exciting opportunities.